Girls on the Run: History

 In 2019, Girls on the Run was recognized as a featured Bright Spot organization in the U.S. Health and Human Services' National Youth Sports Strategy.
 Additionally, in 2020, Girls on the Run has had the privilege of being selected to serve as a U.S. National Youth Sports Strategy Champion and was a finalist for the prestigious Robert Wood Johnson Sports Award.

+In 2021, Girls on the Run expanded to Ottawa, Canada.
+Two sites were established and served 20 girls.

 Program

 Girls on the Run operates three programs for its participants "Girls on the Run" for 3rd–5th graders (approximately 8 through 11 years old), "Heart & Sole" for 6th–8th graders (11 through 14 years old), and Camp GOTR for rising 3rd - 5th graders.

 Girls on the Run, Heart & Sole and Camp GOTR are physical activity-based positive youth development (PYD) programs that are designed to enhance girls’ social, emotional and physical skills and behaviors to successfully navigate life experiences.
 Leading experts in positive youth development create structured and dynamic lessons that use running and other physical activities to promote and support healthy outcomes for girls.
 The life skills curriculum is delivered by caring and competent coaches who are trained to teach lessons as intended.